 How did you end up living here?

 Dawn met her British partner, Dan, when they were both tour directors.
 They met in a car park in St Ives in Cornwall – now that’s another story 😉 Dan grew up in the South West and was living in Frome.
 In 2012 when Dawn was working at the London Olympics, as a volunteer (as a National Olympic Committee Assistant and worked with the South African team, including Oscar Pistorius – which is another story too!).
-It worked out better financially for Dawn to move to Frome then (while not earning at the Olympics)…and so, here she is.
+It worked out better financially for Dawn to move to Frome then (while not earning at the Olympics)…and so, here she is, and still is.

 How long have you been in the UK?